AkitaEllie/NusaStellar-TTSAI/README.md

 ## Run Locally
-Please note that this project was made in Python 3.11.
+Please note that this project WILL require Python 3.11 due to one of its dependencies.

 Clone the project
 ```bash